 I don't know.
 You wait three years for a Resident Evil game, and then two come along at once.
 Neither being the one you really wanted, but both scratching the itch that the Class of Generation Seven never truly reached.

-Resi 6 featured several scenes of pure lunacy – oh, my, Jake's entire motorcycle getaway – and what it lacked in frights it compensated for with utterly stupid action.
+Resi 6 featured several scenes of pure lunacy—oh, my, Jake's entire motorcycle getaway—and what it lacked in frights it compensated for with utterly stupid action.
 The same year's Operation Raccoon City, though?
-An abomination of a game, mailed to the press in bundles so that reviewers would try its multiplayer modes with their mates.
-I tried passing my "spare" copies along, I really did.
-I lost friends.
+An abomination of a game, mailed to the press in bundles so that reviewers would try its multiplayer modes with their friends.
+I tried passing my "spare" copies along, and I lost friends.

-It's no surprise that Capcom have returned to Revelations for a sequel, which this time is released in downloadable weekly instalments (for Sony and Microsoft consoles, and Windows), giving players a TV series-like fix of zombie-brain popping.
-There'll be four in total, commencing on the 25th of February (Europe and Japan; it's out a day earlier in the US), with a retail compilation version available once episode four's in the wild.
-At a preview event in London, I get my hands on a modest slice of episode one's campaign, which is split between two playable protagonists, both series veterans: Claire Redfield, around since 1998's Resident Evil 2, and Barry Burton, who appeared in 1996's original game.
+It's no surprise that Capcom has returned to Revelations for a sequel, which this time is released in downloadable weekly installments (for Sony and Microsoft consoles, and Windows), giving players a TV series-like fix of zombie-brain popping.
+There'll be four in total, commencing on February 24 in the US, and the 25 in Europe and Japan, with a retail compilation version available once episode four has been released into the wild.
+At a preview event in London, I got my hands on a modest slice of episode one's campaign, which is split between two playable protagonists, both series veterans: Claire Redfield, around since 1998's Resident Evil 2, and Barry Burton, who appeared in 1996's original game.
 I play as Barry, and first impressions are disappointing.

 'Resident Evil Revelations 2' trailer